ParaMotion 7 Step method for Hypermobility (HSD/hEDS) and Neurodivergence

 For neurodivergent people especially, the load from sensory processing, masking, and executive function demands is real and physiological.
 It competes for the same capacity as everything else.

 Pacing is one of the hardest skills here.
-The tendency toward all-or-nothing patterns (doing a lot on good days and crashing afterwards) directly fuels the boom-bust cycle.
+All or nothing patterns inevitably lead to crashes afterwards.
 Learning to pace within your actual capacity, not your desired capacity, takes practice and usually needs support to develop.

 Flares will happen, even with the best approach.
-A flare is a load event.
-Something exceeded your threshold.
+A flare is a load event where something exceeded your threshold.
 It is not evidence you're doing it wrong, and it is not a return to the beginning.
 Progress is not measured by the absence of flares.
 It's measured by how well you understand them and how much faster you recover.

 How Long Does This Take?